 Senior researcher in the epidemiology of zoonotic infections.

-Head of the unit of Food- and Waterborne and Zoonotic Infections.
+Head of the Section of Food- and Waterborne and Zoonotic Infections.

 Professor, Global Health Section, University of Copenhagen.